Into the Straight: Production

+Star James Workman - who later became a radio writer - recalled "The McCreadies were very nice people but they were convinced that they knew all the answers. ..
+They ran cinemas so they thought they knew what people wanted so they shoved it all into the one film, no explanations no nothing.”

 Shooting began in June 1948, on location in Scone, New South Wales, and at the studio of Commonwealth Film Laboratories in Sydney.
 The Victoria Racing Club allowed a re-creation of the Melbourne Cup to be shot at Flemington Racecourse and scenes were also filmed at Randwick Racecourse.
 Several jockeys made cameos in the film, including Jack Purtell and George Moore.

 The film featured a piano concerto which took up several minutes of screen time.

 Reception

 The film was well received in Perth but only had a short run in Sydney and Melbourne.